openzim/freecodecamp/README.md

 [![Docker](https://ghcr-badge.egpl.dev/openzim/freecodecamp/latest_tag?label=docker)](https://ghcr.io/openzim/freecodecamp)

 ## Architecture

 This project consists of two major components:

 - `zimui` - A Vue.JS application specially crafted to:
   - be embeded inside the ZIM and serve as main entry point (through compilation for offline usage with Vite)
   - present FCC curriculum, including solving exercices
   - be compatible with most ZIM readers
 - `scraper` - The Python tool that build FCC ZIM.
 It is responsible to:
   - fetch FCC curriculum and package it into a proper format
   - embed client can read, as well as our zim builder

 ## Dependencies

 Aside Node.JS and Python dependencies which are managed, other binary dependencies comes from Python [zimscraperlib](https://github.com/openzim/python-scraperlib/)

 ## Development

+This project adheres to openZIM's [Contribution Guidelines](https://github.com/openzim/overview/wiki/Contributing).

+This project has implemented openZIM's [Python bootstrap, conventions and policies](https://github.com/openzim/_python-bootstrap/blob/main/docs/Policy.md) **v1.0.3**.

 See [CONTRIBUTING.md](CONTRIBUTING.md).